Vladislav-Boiko/immutableql/README.md

 ### alter statement
 **alter(key: any, vlaue: any)**

-After we can select or add keys within js objects, one could like to modify the values under these keys in various ways, hence the alter funcion.
+After we can select or add keys within js objects, one could like to modify the values under these keys in various ways, hence the alter function.

 At its simplest, the alter function just has to return a new value under the stated key:
 ```js